RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/49-EPH.md

 <sup>13</sup> But now in Christ Jesus ye who sometimes were far off are made nigh by the blood of Christ.
 <sup>14</sup> For he is our peace, who hath made both one, and hath broken down the middle wall of partition [between us];
 <sup>15</sup> Having abolished in his flesh the enmity, [even] the law of commandments [contained] in ordinances; for to make in himself of twain one new man, [so] making peace;
-<sup>16</sup> And that he might reconcile both unto God in one body by the cross, having slain the enmity thereby :
+<sup>16</sup> And that he might reconcile both unto God in one body by the cross, having slain the enmity thereby:
 <sup>17</sup> And came and preached peace to you which were afar off, and to them that were nigh.
 <sup>18</sup> For through him we both have access by one Spirit unto the Father.
 <sup>19</sup> Now therefore ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God;